dotansimha/graphql-code-generator/website/docs/config-reference/naming-convention.md

 #### Using external modules

 All the examples you saw so far were using `change-case-all` package.

-That package is a dependency of graphql-codegen, so you can use it directly.
+The `change-case-all` package being a direct dependency of graphql-codegen, you can use it directly.

-However, you can use any other package as long as you have it installed as dependency.
+However, you can use any other package as long as it is installed as a dependency.
-You need to use the same syntax as you saw previously but with the package of your choice.
-The syntax is as:
+The same syntax needs to be used:

 ```
 package-name#export-you-want-to-use
 ```

-For example, if you want to use `camelCase` from lodash, given that you have it already installed you will do it like this:
+For example, if you want to use `camelCase` from lodash, given that you have it already installed, you will do it like this:

 ```yml
 config: